phelmig/snowflake-mcp-server/README.md

 ```
 uv run snowflake-mcp

+# Or you can be explicit about using stdio transport
+uv run snowflake-mcp-stdio
 ```

 This will start the stdio-based MCP server, which can be connected to Claude Desktop or any MCP client that supports stdio communication.